KishalayB18/KishalayB18/README.md

-- 👀 I’m interested in various computing languages, my subjects of interest are JAVA,
+- 👀 I’m interested in various computing languages, my subjects of interest are Terraform, Python, JAVA, SQL
-        SQL,
-        PYTHON

-- 🌱 I’m currently learning and enriching my skill set in various domains of computer science.
+- 🌱 I’m currently working as a GCP DevOps Engineer with over all 1.5 years of experience.
+-I primarily work on
+        creating cloud infrastructure using Terraform
+        writing writing Kubernetes manifests (YAML files) for deploying application images in Kubernetes building CI/CD pipelines to automate the process

-- 💞️ I’m looking to collaborate on projects on JAVA or Python domain.
+- 💞️ I’m looking to collaborate on projects related to GCP, Python, Java

 CONTACT ME HERE